NW London F.C.

-NW London Football Club is a football club based in Arkley, London, England.
+NW London Football Club is a football club based in Tottenham, London, England.

 History

 NW London were formed in 2015 by Wasim Khan and Samir Naji from Cricklewood and Kilburn respectively.
-In 2017, the club entered the Middlesex County League system.
+The club joined the Middlesex County League system in 2017.
 NW London entered the FA Vase for the first time in 2019–20.
 The 2021–2022 season was a treble winning season in which the club captured the Middlesex Premier Division along with two cup competitions (Anagram Records Trophy & Middlesex Intermediate Cup).